 An ETA is not meant for:

 - Journalists and producers of media productions

-- Persons that want to take part in media or journalism related events, including gatherings, conferenes, seminars and political gatherings
+- Persons that want to take part in media or journalism-related events, including gatherings, conferences, seminars and political gatherings

 - Persons that want to perform activities for or in cooperation with NGOs

 - Persons possessing a passport issued by Singapore, The Maldives or the Seychelles

 - Crew members of a plane or ship with which the trip to Sri Lanka is made